-The fundamental physical principle behind the Hall effect is the Lorentz force, which is modeled using the equation shown in Figure 1.
+The fundamental physical principle behind the Hall effect is the Lorentz force.
 When an electron moves along a direction, v, perpendicular to the applied magnetic field, B, it experiences a force, F, normal to both the applied field and the current flow.
 In response to this force, the electrons move in a curved path along the conductor (Hall element).
 Because of this, a net charge, and therefore, a voltage, develops across the plate.
 By this property, the Hall effect is employed as a magnetic sensor.

 In many cases, Allegro magnetic sensor ICs also incorporate proprietary packaging that includes a “back-bias” magnet to enable the sensor to sense the location of a ferrous (magnetic) target rather than an external magnetic field.
 The target, e.g., a steel gear, modifies the magnetic field from the integrated magnet.
 Differential sensing and advanced algorithms are used to optimize performance and compensate for dynamic or sudden air gap changes, vibration, and mechanical tolerances.

 Watch the video to learn more about our advanced speed sensor technology: